JC Castle Accounting

 Record your transactions.

-When you make a payment by check, note the check number in the top right corner.
+• When you pay by check, note the check number in the top right corner.
 This helps you keep track of your checks, ensuring none are missing and reminding you when it’s time to reorder.

 If you ever need guidance or support with your financial management, help is available to ensure everything is in order.